-Saudi officials later said they believed Osama bin Laden chose Saudis for the attack in order to drive a wedge between Saudi Arabia and the United States.
+Saudi officials later said they believed Osama bin Laden chose Saudis for the attack in order to drive a wedge between Saudi Arabia and the United States.91

-Whether true or not, the attack and its immediate aftermath led to several years of mistrust between the United States and Saudi Arabia in particular.
-American public opinion towards Saudi Arabia, which the Gallup organization reported was 56 percent favorable in August 1991 after the Gulf War and 47 percent favorable in February 2001, turned negative, varying in subsequent years between the mid-twenties to low-forties.
+Whether true or not, the attack and its immediate aftermath led to several years of mistrust between the United States and Saudi Arabia in particular.92 American public opinion towards Saudi Arabia, which the Gallup organization reported was 56 percent favorable in August 1991 after the Gulf War and 47 percent favorable in February 2001, turned negative, varying in subsequent years between the mid-twenties to low-forties.93 eliminating US support for the governments of the region was a necessary step to achieving those goals.
+The need to eliminate US support was one of the lessons that bin Laden drew from the US liberation of Kuwait.